mithunmanohar/kubernetes-helm-charts-demo/README.md

 # kubernetes-helm-charts-demo

+This repo shows an example of how to install an application on Kubernetes clusters with the Helm Package Manager

 ## What is a helm chart ?
+- **Helm** is a **package manager for Kubernetes** that allows developers to easily **configure and deploy** applications on Kubernetes clusters.
 - **Helm** uses a packaging format called **charts**.
 - A chart is a collection of files that describe a **related set of Kubernetes resources**.
 - A single chart might be used to deploy something simple, like a memcached pod, or something complex, like a full web app stack with HTTP servers, databases, caches, and so on.